Karen Demirchyan Complex: Structure

-The complex has a unique design, an outside view of the whole construction reminds the shape a big bird opening its wings.
-Its architectural concepts include a turning tribune of 1,008 seats, that can rapidly connect the two big halls to reveal additional seating, a concept for which the architects were awarded the USSR State Prize, the highest of its kind, in 1987.
+The complex's external structure is designed in the shape of a large bird opening its wings.
+Its architectural concepts include a turning stand of 1,008 seats, that can rapidly connect the arena and the concerts hall big halls to reveal additional seating, a concept for which the architects were awarded the USSR State Prize, the highest of its kind, in 1987.

 The complex consists of the following halls: